julianeon/julianeon/product_support.md

 ![rules for customer service](customer_service_infographic.png)

-I also try to be specific and give steps to follow in my response, as modeled by the technical solution shown in [Situation #2](https://quick-answers.kronis.dev/).
+I also try to be specific and give steps to follow in my response, as modeled by this solution from kronis.dev in [Situation #2](https://quick-answers.kronis.dev/).

 ![technical support detailed answer](person-2-situation.jpg)